Conversations & Cocktails

 Time: 7:00 pm ET

-Kelli Wood, Assistant Professor of Art History
+Speaker: Kelli Wood, Dale G. Cleaver Assistant Professor of Art History, School of Art

 “Investing in the Humanities Center is investing in our entire campus and our entire academic community.”